How do I send e-mail from CGI scripts?

 E-mail script policies

-It's okay to send e-mail from a script as long as the script can only send messages to you (for example, the results of feedback forms).
+It’s okay to send email from a script as long as the script can only send messages to a specific address that is a built-in part of the script (for example, the results of feedback forms).

-To get approval for a script that sends e-mail to other people, just upload it to your Web site and contact us, telling us the name of the script and asking for permission to use it.
-If you are using a mailing list you have already compiled, please provide details of how you verified each address.
+To get approval for a script that sends email to other people, just upload it to your website and contact us, telling us the name of the script and asking for permission to use it.
+If you’re using a mailing list you have already compiled, please provide details of how you verified each address (for example, by sending us the date and IP address used to confirm each subscription request).

 I'm writing a script.
 How do I use Sendmail?